-- Stop Loss Order a sell order that is executed when the price drops to a specified level, at which point it becomes a market order.
-This is a protective strategy to lock in gains or limit losses when an investor is long a security - Stop Buy Order a buy order that is executed when the price rises above a specified level, at which point it becomes a market order.
-This is the opposite of a stoploss order and is often used by short-sellers to protect from large losses - Professional (Pro) order a Pro Order relates to an account belonging to an employee, partner, director, officer, etc. of the member firm.
+- On-Stop Sell Order (also known as stop loss order) a sell order that is executed when the price drops to a specified level, at which point it becomes a market order.
+This is a protective strategy to lock in gains or limit losses when an investor is long a security - On-Stop Buy Order (also known as a stop buy order) that is executed when the price rises above a specified level, at which point it becomes a market order.
+This is the opposite of a stop-loss order and is often used by short-sellers to protect from large losses - Professional (Pro) order a Pro Order relates to an account belonging to an employee, partner, director, officer, etc. of the member firm.
 "Where the order of a client competes with a non-client order at the same price, the client's order is given priority of execution over the non-client order."